waiting-for-dev/devise-jwt/README.md

 def change
   add_column :users, :jti, :string, null: false add_index :users, :jti, unique: true
-  # If you already have user records, you will need to initialize its `jti` column before setting it to not null.
+  # If you already have user records, you will need to initialize its `jti` column before setting it to not nullable.
 Your migration will look this way:
   # add_column :users, :jti, :string
   # User.all.each { |user| user.update_column(:jti, SecureRandom.uuid) }
   # change_column_null :users, :jti, false